 Think discount vouchers

-If you want to visit an attraction that is not included in our social programme, first you should look on the Internet to try to find the best deal.
-Some rail companies run 2 for 1 promotions on admission to many of the top attractions – all you have to do is download the vouchers, print a copy and take a valid rail ticket with you.
+If you want to visit an attraction that is not included in our social programme, you should first research the best deal.
+Some rail companies run 2-for-1 promotions on admission to many of the top attractions – all you have to do is download the vouchers, print a copy and take a valid rail ticket with you.
 These tickets are valid on a number of attractions such as London Zoo, the Tower of London, Hampton Court Palace, Madame Tussauds, Shakespeare's Globe Theatre, City River Cruises, HMS Belfast and much more!

-One thing that many people don’t realise about London is that there are many attractions in London that are completely free!
-Many of London’s museums and galleries simply ask that you make a voluntary donation to show your support.
+There are many attractions in London that are completely free!
+Many of London’s museums and galleries simply ask that you make a donation to show your support.
 Some of London’s best museums and galleries include:

 - The National Maritime Museum